On Friday, March 2, 2012, at 9:48 a.m., our precious daughter, Rooney Jane, was born. This is the story of her birth.

 Jamie called the midwives to let them know I would be admitted, and found out that the midwives switch on-call duties at 7 a.m.
 Pam, our favorite midwife, was coming on call.
 I was so excited and comforted by that!

 Jamie left us to get our hospital room ready for us, and I had the urge to pee.
 I found the bathroom and discovered that it felt amazing just to sit on the toilet with the way it positioned my pelvic bones.
-There was blood so Eric called Jamie and she said that was perfectly normal since I had just been checked.
+There was blood in the stool and that concerned me a little, so I made Eric call Jamie and she said that was perfectly normal since I had just been checked.
 I stayed in the bathroom for 5-10 minutes until we were transferred to our hospital room.

 I remember being so scared of walking from triage to our room because I didn’t want to have a contraction on the way.
 I didn’t think I’d be able to walk through it.
 But I made it, and Eric came in shortly after.
 I think he was signing papers for the epidural in case I did ask for it.

 When we got to the room, it was snowing outside.
 Big flakes.
 I hoped we wouldn’t have to bring her home in a snow storm, but it looked very pretty to see the flakes coming down.
 I was disappointed that we had not gotten a cityscape room and instead would have the exciting view of a brick wall.
 But in the end I think this provided a more calming experience than the hubbub of the city would have.